Z03-L/Retro-Macintosh-Geektool-Setup/README.md

 ## Setup
 1. Clone the repo locally.
 2. Open GeekTool and place the frames on your desktop as image Geeklets.
-3. To set up the greeter widget, place a shell Geeklet and point it to the `time.scpt` file.
+3. To set up the greeter widget, place a shell Geeklet and point it to the `time.scpt` file. (osascript path/to/file)
 4. To set up the Spotify widget, place an image Geeklet and name it "albumArt".
 Then, place a shell Geeklet and point it to the `spotifyControl.applescript` file.
 5. To set up the data widget, place two shell Geeklets and point the first one to the `datapt1.scpt` file and the other one to the `datapt2.scpt` file.